fullstack-build/tslog/README.md

 - **Native source maps lookup:** Shows exact position also in TypeScript code (compile-to-JS), one click to IDE position
 - **Pretty Error:** Errors and stack traces printed in a structured way and fully accessible through _JSON_ (e.g. external Log services)
 - **ES Modules:** import syntax with ([tree-shaking](https://webpack.js.org/guides/tree-shaking/))
-- **Object/JSON highlighting:** Nicely prints out an objects
+- **Object/JSON highlighting:** Nicely prints out objects
-- **Sub Logger with inheritance:** Powerful sub loggers with settings inheritance, also at runtime
+- **Sub Logger with inheritance:** Powerful sub-loggers with settings inheritance, also at runtime
 - **Secrets masking:** Prevent passwords and secrets from sneaking into log files by masking them
 - **Short paths:** Paths are relative to the root of the application folder
 - **Prefixes:** Prefix log messages and bequeath prefixes to child loggers